• Skip to primary navigation

 Our perfectly cooked fried duck breast fillets are then served with a sauce made with its own juices.
 Simple and effective every time as well as classically excellent.
 Serve it with your favourite potato (we chose potato mash this time) and greens or in flatbreads with salad the choice is yours, at least you’ll always end up with the best fried duck breast fillets in town.

-More delicious dinner recipes to try
+More delicious duck recipes to try

 Perfectly fried duck breast fillets recipe